sushant097/ML-Interview-Preparation/README.md

 # ML-Interview-Preparation
-This repository includes all the necessary materials for Machine Learning Interview including coding and System Design Interview.
+This repository contains all of the resources and questions I was given for the machine learning interview, including coding and the system design interview, throughout my preparation.